THE NONIMMIGRANT VISA UNIT WILL BE CLOSED ON JUNE 29, 2016 AT 3:00 P.M.

 Rainy and Typhoon Season

-The annual rainy and typhoon season has begun and is expected to last until November.
+Rainy and Typhoon Season: The annual rainy and typhoon season has begun and is expected to last until November.
 Please be advised that if Black Rainstorm Warning OR Typhoon Signal 8 or above is announced by the Hong Kong Observatory, the Consulate General will be closed.
-In such a situation, there will be no need to reschedule your appointment.
 Please see "Consular Services During the Rainy and Typhoon Season" for details.

 Diversity Visa Program Scammers Sending Fraudulent Emails and Letters